Railroad, Ranching, and Rockets

 (575) 439-4100

 Visit Alamogordo in to watch colorful hot air balloons waft over the white dunes of White Sands National Park.
-The annual event is usually the first or second weekend of September.
+The event is usually in September.

 Things to See & Do